andyblackham/xibo-manual/source/en/install_environment_centos6.md

 Some of the steps below require additional inputs from you the administrator, these are marked; please also refer to the Security Page for further security advice and considerations.

-Built-in ethernet is not setup on a fresh install, lets change to DHCP
+Built-in ethernet is not setup on a fresh install, lets change to DHCP;
+Further info on the structure of this file is here: https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-networkscripts-interfaces.html
 ```
 vi /etc/sysconfig/network-scripts/ifcfg-eth0
 ```